Prof. Roland W. Scholz

 Phone: +41 44 272 10 15/+41 79 422 44 01/+49 6023 32039-818

 Roland W. Scholz became full professor of Environmental Sciences, Natural and Social Science Interface in October 1993 and retired from this position in January 2013.
 Scholz is still lecturing as adjunct professor (Privatdozent) of Psychology (Social and Industrial Psychology) at the University of Zurich.

-Currently, Scholz is the Science leader of the Global TraPs (Global Transdisciplinary Processes on Sustainable Phosphorus Management) project and affiliated as a member of the expert group of the emerging Institute of Materials Recycling (Alzenau, Germany) of the Fraunhofer Gesellschaft.
+Currently, Scholz is the Science leader of the Global TraPs (Global Transdisciplinary Processes on Sustainable Phosphorus Management) project and affiliated as project leader in the emerging Institute for Material Recycling and Resources Strategies (IWKS, Alzenau, Germany) of the Fraunhofer Gesellschaft.
 Further, he is extraordinary professor at the School of Management and Planning, Stellenbosch University (S.A.).

 Scholz graduated in Mathematics (Dipl.-Math.), Social Psychology (Dr. phil.), and Cognitive Psychology (Dr. phil. habil.).
 After specializing in game theory and decision sciences he switched to systems analysis, and environmental modeling, evaluation and risk assessment.
 His current research focus is the conceptualization and understanding of coupled human environment systems.
 Sustainability learning on sustainable resources management with the case of phosphorus.
 Scholz is science leader of the Global TraPs project.
 He is also doing research on multi-level human-environment interaction in the field of cell-environment interactions (with the example of immune system/cancer research).